-His functional blown glasswork can be found in the permanent collections of the Royal Ontario Museum, the Design Exchange, and the Claridge (Bronfman) Collection.
-His water glass design, ‘Forest Glass’ was selected for use at the G8 Summit in Huntsville, Ontario in 2010 and in 2011 he was commissioned by Diageo to create a Crown Royal XR bottle commemorating the Duke & Duchess of Cambridge’s Royal Tour of Canada.
-His functional blown work was also honoured at the 2012 Toronto Outdoor Art Exhibition with the Best of Glass Award, the ninth time his work has garnered recognition from the TOAE.
+- The functional blown glasswork also explores form, surface and light.
+Often combining the hard edge of carving with the fluid form of the blown glass in the search for an aesthetic balance.
+This work can be found in the permanent collections of the Royal Ontario Museum, two examples of which are part of the 2023 exhibition ‘Canadian Modern’.
+The Canadian Embassy in Japan, the Racine Art Museum, and the Claridge (Bronfman) Collection also hold examples of his blown glasswork.
+The water glass design ‘Forest Glass’ was selected for use at the G8 Summit in Huntsville, Ontario in 2010 and in 2011 he was commissioned by Diageo to create a Crown Royal XR bottle commemorating the Duke & Duchess of Cambridge’s Royal Tour of Canada.
+Copping’s functional blown work was honoured at the 2022 Toronto Outdoor Art Fair with the Best of Craft and Design; the tenth time his blown glasswork has garnered recognition from the TOAF.

 - He has also received much appreciated support for the development of his work from the Canada Council for the Arts and the Ontario Arts Council.

 To contact please email email@example.com

 The personal ig includes glass and sculpture but also more of what inspires the work.